 Motor legal protection is a common add-on to car insurance policies, and is heavily promoted to those buying a new policy.
 Here we explain exactly what it is and whether you need it.

-If you are currently researching and comparing car insurance policies, or have recently taken out a new policy, you will probably have noticed how keen car insurance companies are to get you to add something called motor legal protection to your policy.
+If you are currently researching and comparing car insurance policies, or have recently taken out cover, you will probably have noticed how keen car insurance companies are to get you to add something called motor legal protection to your policy.

 As with all optional extras, motor legal protection comes with an added cost on top of your premium - and most of us are not sure whether we need it or not.
 Below we explain exactly what motor legal protection is, whether it's worth it and if you actually need it.

 Sometimes referred to as legal expenses cover, motor legal protection covers you for any legal costs associated with a car accident that wasn't your fault.

 Motor legal protection is designed to help you reclaim any losses that are not covered by your standard insurance policy, which could include: